 Other than general anesthesia, there are regional, epidural/spinal, local anesthesia, and monitored anesthesia care.
 Choosing the type of anesthesia is a shared process with the anesthesiologist taking into consideration the parents’ and the patient’s wishes.
 Ultimately, the anesthesiologist will choose the safest, most comfortable and best option for your child.

 Can anesthesia and sedation affect my child’s brain development? +

 Learn more here: What to Know About Anesthesia (English | Spanish)

 What is the purpose of a pre-operative visit? +

 A preoperative visit with a nurse practitioner and/or anesthesiologist can occur days or even a week before the scheduled surgery.
 If your child is very healthy, this visit may be on the day of the surgery.
 During this visit, we will obtain a medical history, perform a physical exam and will determine if any further testing is needed such as a laboratory blood draw, ECG, echocardiogram, chest x-ray, CAT scan or MRI.
 Your questions can be answered at this time.
 This will prevent delays in caring for your child on the day of the surgery.

 What should I do before anesthesia?
 Can my child eat or drink? +

-Before anesthesia, there are certain protocols that allow for safe care of your child, including the timing of food/drinks, medications and also preparation of your child to tolerate the experience of undergoing surgery.
-We have a guideline which includes the latest time that is okay to eat/drink before surgery to allow for the stomach to be empty.
+Before anesthesia, there are certain protocols that allow for safe care of your child, including the timing of food, drinks and medications and the preparation of your child to tolerate the experience of undergoing surgery.
+We have a guideline which includes the latest time that is okay to eat and drink before surgery to make sure your child’s stomach is empty.
 This significantly reduces the risk of having aspiration, which happens when food comes up from the stomach and into the lungs.